sublimetext-io/docs.sublimetext.io/docs/reference/commands.md

 `fold_by_level`
 : Scans the whole file and folds everything with an indentation level of `level` or higher.
   This does not unfold already folded regions if you first fold by level 2 and then by 3, for example.
   Sections with cursors are not folded.

-  - **level** (Int): The level of indentation that should be folded. `0` is equivalent to running #### unfold_all.
+  - **level** (Int):
+    The level of indentation that should be folded.
+    `0` is equivalent to running `unfold_all`.

 `fold_tag_attributes`
   Folds all tag attributes in XML files, only leaving the tag's name and the